Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 });
 ````

+- `forceRenerList` (Boolean) When a search/filter is applied to a list, the list is sometimes shortened by removing unneeded entries.
+Set this configuration to `true` so that every list render is forced to re-rendered instead of patching it. (**Default**: `false`)

 ## Query parameters

 When navigating to a screen that contains a **List (from data source)** component, you can use queries to execut logic accordingly, e.g. load a specific list item, apply filters and/or search, or add a new pre-filter.